dart-lang/build/builder_pkgs/mockito/README.md

 cause a lot of problems:

-* Poor refactoring support: rename method and you need manually search/replace it's usage in when/verify clauses.
+* Poor refactoring support: rename method and you need manually search/replace its usage in when/verify clauses.
 * Poor support from IDE: no code-completion, no hints on argument types, can't jump to definition